 A horse's nostrils are very flexible.
 Horses only breath through their nostrils.
 Cartilage holds the nostrils open, and the nostrils can flare open to allow more air to pass.
 The folds and hairs in the nostrils help filter dust.Continue to 7 of 30 below.

 The forehead is the area between and just above the eyes.
 Foreheads can be concave, flat or convex.
 Arabians often have a concave or dished face.
 Some warmbloods have convex or almost “Roman noses”.

 The hollow above the eyes is the sub-orbital depression.
-In most well cared for horses this will be a shallow depression.
-Older horses or horses and ponies that have seen ‘hard times’ while have very deep sub-orbital depressions.
+In most well cared for horses, this will be a shallow depression.
+Older horses or horses and ponies that have seen ‘hard times’ will have very deep sub-orbital depressions.
 Often the hair coat on the forehead has distinctive markings like blazes, stars or strips.Continue to 8 of 30 below.

 08 of 30